jackworthen/travel-tracker/README.md

 ### Adding a New Trip

 1. **📅 Select Dates**
-   - Click on the calendar to pick your departure date
+   - Click on the calendar to pick your departure date (Sunday-first layout)
    - Click again to select your return date
    - Or manually type dates in various formats (YYYY-MM-DD, MM/DD/YYYY, etc.)
    - Clear dates anytime with the "Clear Dates" button